bashfulrobot/installer-scripts/README.md

+# NOTE - I'm depreciating this repo in favour of snap packages (https://snapcraft.io / https:forum.snapcraft.io).
+These were just meant to ease re-installation of my systems.
+There are many better ways to do this.

 # installer-scripts

 A collection of bash scripts that will download and install packages that I use that traditionally require you going to a website to download the DEB, TAR, etc.